wp-plugins/wordpress-loop/readme.txt

 The widget has over 35 options to choose from.
 Customize your WordPress loop by one or more post types, categories, tags, custom taxonomies, authors, dates, custom fields, and a whole lot more!

-In addition, it has support for post thumbnails, sticky posts, pagination, offsetting, and you can customize the ordering from a variety of options.
-Oh, and you can also customize the content length by word count.
+In addition, it has support for post thumbnails, sticky posts, pagination, offsetting, customizable content length (by word count), and you can change the ordering from a variety of options.
+Oh, and you can also customize the .

 *WordPress Loop* is truly an all-in-one solution for displaying your content on your site.